-Applied behaviour analysis (ABA) is the application of behaviouranalytic principles to improve socially important behaviours.
+Applied behaviour analysis (ABA) is the application of behaviour-analytic principles to improve socially important behaviours.
 ABA is used in many settings and with a wide range of problems.
-Many effective and evidence-based procedures and interventions to addressing problem behaviour, and treatments for individuals with developmental disabilities, including autism spectrum disorder (ASD) are based on ABA.
+Many effective and evidence-based procedures and interventions to addressing problem behaviour, and therapy supporting individuals with developmental disabilities are based on ABA.